-An information meeting is set with the Volunteer Coordinator.
+- An information meeting is set with the Volunteer Coordinator.
 You will be asked to complete a Volunteer Registration Form.
-This information is for program use only and will not be given to any other organization, group, or person.

-- > Volunteer placement is then coordinated to suit your schedule.

-- Always report to the school office before beginning your day.
-Volunteers sign in and out of the volunteer sign-in box.
-Volunteers wear your badges when in the building.
+This information is for program use only and will not be given to any other organization, group, or person. - Volunteer placement is then coordinated to suit your schedule. - Always report to the school office before beginning your day.
+Volunteers sign in and out of the volunteer sign-in box and wear your badges when in the building.

-- A professional commitment to your volunteer activity.

-- Regular attendance

-- Good health

-- > A cooperative attitude

-- A commitment to confidentiality.